WeCovr

 Death in service value checker guide

-WeCovr's death in service value checker helps UK employees compare workplace cover with real family needs, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's death in service value checker helps UK employees compare workplace cover with real family needs, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance.
 It highlights potential gaps in employer-only protection.

 What this death in service checker shows